labilezhu/istio-insider-en/docs/source/ch2-envoy/req-resp-flow-timeline/req-resp-flow-timeline.md

 # Request and Response scheduling

-🎤 Before the official compilation.
+🎤 Before get started.
 I would like to talk about some of the reasons for writing this chapter.
 Why study Envoy's request and response scheduling?

 It originated from a requirement that needs to do some research on the fast recovery of node failures in Istio Service Mesh.
 I read a lot of Istio/Envoy documentation, Blogs.
 I saw a lot of fragmented information:
  - Health check